Free tool guide · When free beats paid

 Upgrade option

-300 min/month is roughly 6-10 average meetings.
+300 min/month is roughly 6 to 10 average meetings.
 Hits limit for heavy meeting schedules.

 Free limit